snax4a/shy/README.md

 # Schoolhouse Yoga Website

 This yoga school website is built using angularJS 1.5.8, expressJS, and nodeJS (MEAN w/o Mongo).
-All JavaScript is ES6 via babel.
+All JavaScript is ES6 via Babel.
 It includes a shopping cart (loosely based on ngCart) and will be processing payments via Braintree or PayPal PayFlow Pro (haven't decided yet).
-In order to keep track of newsletter subscribers, it uses a Google Docs Spreadsheet.
+In order to keep track of newsletter subscribers, we'll either use PostgreSQL or a Google Docs Spreadsheet.
 Credit card information is intentionally not retained.

 The website is under construction.
-Most of the work that remains is implementing the server API.
+What remains is storing subscriber contact info and implementing the payment gateway.

 The Angular Fullstack generator for Yeoman was used to scaffold out the initial project.
 The angularJS components are ready for migration to 2.0.